 In person – ask to speak to the Practice Manager

 In writing – some complaints may be easier to explain in writing – please give as much information as you can, then send your complaint to the practice for the attention of the Practice Manager as soon as possible

 Our complaints procedure is designed to make sure that we settle any complaints as quickly as possible.

-We shall acknowledge your complaint within 5 working days and aim to have looked into your complaint within 15 working days of the date when you raised it with us.
-We shall then be in a position to offer you an explanation, or a meeting with the people involved.
+We shall acknowledge your complaint within 5 working days and aim to have looked into your complaint within 20 working days of the date when you raised it with us.

 When we look into your complaint we shall aim to:

 - Find out what happened and what went wrong

 - Make it possible for you to discuss the problem with those concerned, if you would like this